dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ]
 ```

+In general,large-scale statistical testing can drive whitelist evolution

 ## UPDATES part 28: Phase 2L: Refactoring of the install_tomcat and the read_output_with_watchdog making the code stream agnostic and a general-purpose, resilient command orchestrator that can install any set of commands on the EC2 nodes